 Next, build your frame using either 4 x 4 or 4 x 6 pressure-treated wood.
 Add landscaping fabric, then pour in at least four inches of crushed stone.
 Compact it down, check to make sure it’s level, and you’re all done!

-Concrete slab foundations are extremely durable.
+A concrete slab foundation for a shed is extremely durable.
 As long as you take good care of them, they will last for decades.
 This makes learning how to build a shed foundation from concrete an excellent use of your time.
 However, it's important to note that you’ll need to plan ahead so your new concrete foundation is completely dry before your shed arrives.
 When the weather conditions are ideal, you’ll need about seven to ten days of drying time.
 If it rains or is very humid, this could be even longer.

 To ensure your foundation is stable and drains well, it’s a great idea to lay it on top of four inches of crushed rock.
 Then, you’ll want to pour your concrete to a thickness of at least three to four inches.